-- Students who are found responsible for multiple alcohol or drug related issues, or when the severity of the issues are such that it merits a clinical level of intervention, will participate in sanctions that consist of the following: - The student will present to Health Services to schedule a Level 3 AODA with a Counseling Services licensed clinician in accordance with policy. - The student will meet with a licensed mental health provider by utilizing Telemental Health care via ZOOM The student will explore the incident that led to them being sanctioned. - The student will be led through discussion of their goals, values and strengths. - The student will be assessed on their overall well-being through the utilization of the following assessments: PHQ-9 (depression), GAD-7 (anxiety), ASSIST & AUDIT (alcohol and drug use). - The student will be assessed on their personal alcohol and drug use, familial alcohol and drug use history, former and current patterns of use, and consequences of alcohol and drug use. - The student will explore their perspective of their substance use and motivation to make changes. - A second session will be scheduled for the clinician to give feedback and education connecting the issue the student was referred for, the consequences of their substance use choices, progress made on goals for future alcohol and drug use, results from administered assessments, education on available resources, and the development of a plan for future alcohol and drug use behavior.
-This session will also utilize Telemental Health care via ZOOM - Referral may be made for further mental health services if necessary.
+- Students who are found responsible for multiple alcohol or drug related issues, or when the severity of the issues are such that it merits a clinical level of intervention, will participate in sanctions that consist of the following: - The student will present to Health Services to schedule a Level 3 AODA with a Counseling Services licensed clinician in accordance with policy. - The student will explore the incident that led to them being sanctioned. - The student will be led through discussion of their goals, values and strengths. - The student will be assessed on their overall well-being through the utilization of the following assessments: PHQ-9 (depression), GAD-7 (anxiety), ASSIST & AUDIT (alcohol and drug use). - The student will be assessed on their personal alcohol and drug use, familial alcohol and drug use history, former and current patterns of use, and consequences of alcohol and drug use.

+- The student will explore their perspective of their substance use and motivation to make changes. - A second session will be scheduled for the clinician to give feedback and education connecting the issue the student was referred for, the consequences of their substance use choices, progress made on goals for future alcohol and drug use, results from administered assessments, education on available resources, and the development of a plan for future alcohol and drug use behavior. - Referral may be made for further mental health services if necessary.
 Depending on the severity of the student's case, they may be referred to a community provider if deemed outside of the scope of practice of Health Services. - Cost per session: \$100.
-There is a minimum of two sessions per sanction that will be paid in full at the time of first session. - Upon completion of the assigned sanction, the participating clinician will communicate with the sanctioning entity that the sanctions have been completed. - A release of information must be completed and signed by the student prior to this communication. - Documentation of the sanction will be secured in the student's confidential health record. - All questions regarding the AODA process or completion of sanctions should be referred to Health Services AODA Program Coordinator or the Director of Counseling Services.
+There is a minimum of two sessions per sanction that will be paid in full at the time of first session. - Upon completion of the assigned sanction, the participating clinician will communicate with the sanctioning entity that the sanctions have been completed. - A release of information must be completed and signed by the student prior to this communication. - Documentation of the sanction will be secured in the student's confidential health record - All questions regarding the AODA process or completion of sanctions should be referred to Health Services AODA Program Coordinator or the Director of Counseling Services.